operasoftware/toolkit/README.md

 const Subcomponent = require.def('/components/subcomponent');
 ```
-**Reducers** - process commands but also provide an API for creation of commands that they can understand
+**Reducers** - process commands to update the application state, but also provide an API for creation of commands that they can understand
 ```js
 const VALUE_CHANGED = Symbol('value-changed')